-Sóller has many things to see and not to be missed, such as carrer Sa Lluna, the longest and most emblematic street in Sóller, with modernist and regionalist style houses that replaced old medieval buildings at the beginning of the 20th century.
+Sóller has many things to see and not to be missed, such as Sa Lluna street, its longest and most emblematic street, with modernist and regionalist style houses that replaced old medieval buildings at the beginning of the 20th century.
 The most important ones:

 - No. 50 of Carrer de Sa Lluna, with irregular pieces that make up its wall, the semicircular doorway and the figure of the crescent moon in sandstone in bas-relief.
 It is a typical construction of popular architecture

-- Can Prohom (no. 16), which is a 1758 Baroque civilian inn that the great agricultural landowners of the Sierra de Tramontana owned in the valley.
+- Can Prohom (no. 16), which is a 1758 Baroque civilian inn that was owned in the valley by the large agricultural landowners of the Serra de Tramuntana.
 The inns are a good way to understand how the wealthy sollericos of the time lived.